The 10 Very Best Things to Do in Strasbourg, France

 4 | Visit the Cathedral

-Strasbourg Cathedral, better known locally as Cathedrale Notre Dame de Strasbourg, is a Gothic architectural masterpiece that was the world’s tallest structure between 1647 and 1874, thanks to its spire, pushing the building to 142 meters.
+Strasbourg Cathedral, better known locally as Cathedrale Notre Dame de Strasbourg, is a Gothic architectural masterpiece that was the world’s tallest structure between 1647 and 1874, thanks to its spire, which rises to 142 meters.

 The cathedral is free to enter and is worth a wander around.